subatomicglue/ankh/suba_engine/architecture.md

 | **Code Std**:    | spaces instead of tabs; 2 spaces per tab; curlybrace on same line as conditional; requirements driven; keep it simple stupid; refactor towards simplicity as you go along; CamelCase classes/structs, camelCase functions, snake_case variables, _private variables, ALL_CAPS enums, if () conditionals, for () and while () loops; func( arg, arg2, arg3 ) functions; |

+# Conventions

+- `designer` is the user making the game design, setting up `world.json`
+- AssetDef is used to generically talk about all asset types, there is no `Asset` or `AssetDef` types in this system (unless the engine needs to use a baseclass for some common code, but this will be hidden from the game `designer`)

 ---
 # CORE DESIGN PRINCIPLES